Letter from Africa: Ghanaians learn legalese

 In the process of all the bowing and scraping, and the use of arcane language, many myths are being dispelled.

-When one lawyer stands up in court and refers to "my learned friends", that is, the lawyers on the other side in the case, we are able to decipher that he can barely contain his contempt for them.
+other side in the case, we are able to decipher that he can barely

+He does not believe they are learned, he seems to think they are dunces and they are certainly not his friends.
 The rules that have been imposed on the state broadcaster mean that the cameras cannot zoom in on the judges, so we do not see their faces, we can see their outlines and hear their disembodied voices and we know they are in charge because they have the last word and everybody bows to them.

 My favourite moment so far has been the star witness turning to the lawyer who was cross-examining him and saying: "Don't shout, counsel."